How much of your valuable writing time do you lose fighting with new technology and applications?

 Any well-known word processor will work for you without causing any time-wasting issues.

-Word and Pages are the most popular and have the advantage of safely saving your files on your computer.
-You can also save a backup to a cloud drive or even a USB key.
+Word and Pages are the most popular and allow you to safely save your files on your computer.
+You can also save a backup to a cloud drive or a USB key.

 For self-publishers, Amazon KDP and Draft2Digital offer many free and reliable tools to help you publish your work.